top of page

 • A calm, sensory-safe environment designed for trust and expression.

-• Play-based methods using natural materials, rather than interviews or tests.
+• Play-based methods using quality materials and toys, rather than interviews or tests.

 • Insights shared with parents that honour the child’s perspective and privacy.

-• A process focused on understanding, repair, and emotional wellbeing — not blame.
+• A process focused on understanding, repair, and emotional wellbeing rather than blame.

 • Children often feel heard, seen, and emotionally validated.